ducktrshessami/discord-bot/README.md

 - `cb`: `function(message, args)` The callback when the command is triggered

     Params:
-    - `message`: `discord.Message` The message that triggered the command
+    - `message`: `Discord.Message` The message that triggered the command
     - `args`: `Array<String>` The args parsed from the message (CLI format so args[0] is the cmd)
 - `options`: `Object`: (Optional)
     - `usage`: `String` (Optional) For display in the help command